 The next morning, still no response.
 We had to check out of the hotel and move again.
 My husband booked a new apartment—again, through Booking.com.

-I notified the original property owner that I was requesting a refund.
+I notified the original property owner requesting a refund.
+I gave him the benefit of the doubt, that perhaps he didn’t know the property’s condition and could use my feedback to improve it.
 I explained that we’d had no choice but to find alternative lodging, and even with a full refund, we were still at a financial loss.

 His reply?